NelsonEscudero/Codenames/README.md

-# This is a Halloween Theme Codenames Web App
+# This is a Halloween Themed Codenames Web App Game

 ### To start your own codenames game, in the project directory run:
 - npm i